Zegnat/Greg/README.md

 # Zegnat/Greg

-Based on [Greg by Everywhere.is](https://github.com/everywhereis/Greg), where it is subscribed as:
+Based on [Greg by Everywhere.is](https://github.com/everywhereis/Greg), where it is described as:

 > […] an Über simple responsive and fluid grid mixin for Sass.